What To Expect During Your Breast Reduction Surgery Consultation?

 You may need preoperative tests prior to surgery, which we will arrange if required.
 You will generally experience discomfort following the surgery and should aim to be off work for at least 2 weeks depending on the type of work you do.
 It is important that you are at your ideal weight prior to breast reduction surgery and that your weight is stable.
 Results can alter considerably with weight loss and weight gain.

-Breast reduction often takes between 1.5 and 2.5 hours and is usually done under general anesthetic.
+Breast reduction surgery often takes between 1.5 and 2.5 hours and is usually done under general anesthetic.
 Breast reduction normally involves the placement of an incision around the areola and usually a vertical line from the areola down to the breast crease.
 Occasionally an incision is required along the breast crease also.

 The excess breast tissue to removed and the breast reshaped.
 The skin is then draped over the new breast and the wounds are then closed with dissolvable stitches.
 Often liposuction is performed to reduce certain areas of the breast in order to give an improved contour.
 This is most often performed where there are perceived areas of irregularity.
 With every reduction there is also an element of lift and it is important to discuss the ideal size for you and your frame.